scotm/imagine/_posts/2015-01-10-chapter-nine-blood-land-and-oil.markdown

 > Everyone in the land will have a place,
 > And the exploiter will be driven out.’

-[a]The exploiter still has not been driven out.
+The exploiter still has not been driven out.
 Back in the days when he was a socialist, Gordon Brown condemned the SNP for their acceptance of the private ownership of land, oil, and other industries, and for their rejection of class politics: ‘The SNP’s “new politics”, which rejects “class warfare”, presumes the familiar priorities of wealth and power over people … Their rejection of public ownership of land, oil, and the basic industries … assumes the subservience of Scottish workers to private international controls.’9

 Now, as Chancellor of the Exchequer, the same Gordon Brown resists pressure for a paltry penny-in-the-pound increase in corporation tax for the oil companies, even though, as the Petroleum Economist magazine notes approvingly, ‘The UK’s tax system for oil and gas ventures is the most attractive of any established producing country worldwide.’10